The worst love song lyrics of all time

 Sometimes the course of true love doesn't always go to plan.
 Especially if you use any of these perplexing and occasionally nauseating lyrics on your Valentine's card...

-Love is in the air... with Valentine's Day around the corner, we're expecting a lot of loving playlists to be compiled to show how much you care.
+Love is in the air... with Valentine's Day upon us, we're expecting a lot of loving playlists to be compiled to show how much you care.
 For the sake of your relationship, DON'T include any of these sleazy, odd, laughable or just plain bizarre songs...

 "K-i-s-s-i-n-g / Chicka chicka dee / Do me like a banshee / Low brow is how / Swimming in the sound / Of bow wow wow / Aw, baby, do me now / Do me here I do allow."